Q: Spraddle leg overview

 Cardinal or diagnostic signs -

-In serious cases, the chick is unable to stand up; legs point to either side of the body rather than beneath the body to support the chick’s weight.
-Less serious cases may allow chicks to stand and walk in a too-wide stance with difficulty.
+In serious cases, the chick is (or gosling or duckling) is unable to stand up; legs point to either side of the body rather than beneath the body to support the bird's weight.
+Less serious cases may allow them to stand and walk in a too-wide stance with difficulty.

 No. However, if the issue has been caused by brooding, nutritional or incubation issues, you may see more than one chick affected by the same cause.